 We work to integrate the management of biodiversity and resource protection throughout our project development and operational lifecycle.
-We assess and manage environmental risks and work to reduce impacts in accordance with regulatory requirements and through the implementation of one or more protection approaches.
-We are also closely monitoring the development of the Taskforce on Nature-related Financial Disclosures (TNFD) and will evaluate the final recommendations once they are finalized.
+We assess and manage environmental risks and work to reduce impacts in accordance with regulatory requirements.
+We are also evaluating the recommendations of the Taskforce on Nature-Related Financial Disclosures (TNFD) and will consider incorporating best practices where applicable.